Rason: Military activity

 Since North Korea joined the Russo-Ukrainian war, Rason and the wider area surrounding it which borders Russia has been used as a way to transfer arms shipments and manpower to Russia.

 Tourism

 Since 2025, North Korea has allowed tourism for everyone except American and South Korean citizens to visit the area.
 The YPT's plans were to immediately open the entire city with Chinese tourists expected first.
 Given the recent opening, there is no tourism data.
 However it is confirmed that there are large amounts of Russian and Chinese tourists.

 Economy

 Foreign investments

 The Rason Emperor Hotel and Casino is a resort and casino in Rason owned by the Emperor Group, a diversified Hong Kong based commercial group.

 Oil refinery

-Rajin Oil Refinery is the largest oil refinery in North Korea.
+Sŭngri Petrochemical Complex, one of two oil refineries in North Korea, is located in Rason.
 Although North Korea itself lacks oil wells, they can and do import oil from other countries to supply their refineries.
 Large oil tankers are spotted multiple times unloading at the Rajin port.